omilli/omilli/README.md

 ### 🧙‍♂️ The Wizard

-**tl;dr**: A remote veteran with technical, creative and management experience.
+**tl;dr**: A remote veteran with technical, creative and management expertise.
 Thinks getting stuff done is more valuable than knowledge accumulation.
 Great at making magic... occasionally forgets how to use a pen.

 <details>
   <summary>The Lord of the Web III</summary>